mgibbs1259/gigantum-testing/README.md

 Automation of Gigantum testing with Selenium.

 ## Installation

-Make sure to create a Virtual Environment for this project.
+First, create and activate a Python Virtual Environment for this project.

 ```bash
 $ python3 -m venv testenv